qmarsala/automator/README.md

 Only one per script.
 Aliases can only be once char.
 They are also invoked differently as well.
+Instead of placing the alias inbetween two + chars, the letter takes the place of the sleepMs position in the command.
+ex: ```f,0,200,200```

 *Note: the follwoing documents a future state of the automator, and for now serves as a requirements/preview of whats to come document.*